 Think about these questions as you start exploring your interests.

 - What aspects do you like about your current job?

 - What causes do you volunteer

-To learn more about how your interests align with careers and majors take the Kuder Journey Assessment and My Next Move, and schedule an appointment to meet with us.
+To learn more about how your interests align with careers and majors take the Typefocus Assessment and My Next Move, and schedule an appointment to meet with us.